 In really bad cases, you may want to consider treating your house with a flea "bomb" or calling in an exterminator.
 Just make sure you choose a product that is safe for you and your pets.

 Wash Bedding in Hot, Soapy Water

-Hot, soapy water kills fleas too, so wash your cat or dog’s bed once a week.
+Hot, soapy water kills fleas, too, so wash your pet’s bed once a week.
 And if your pets sleep in your bed or with your kids, make sure to wash everyone’s bedding, too.